quicoto/reviews/content/blog/tv-shows/kimetsu-no-yaiba/1x4/index.md

 This episode felt super short.
 The animation was superb in this one too.
 I hope they keep up the quality.

-So he slashed his neck, nice Wondering if that's the end or if perhaps it was too easy and the daemon has a trick up its sleeve.
+So he slashed his neck, nice.
+Wondering if that's the end or if perhaps it was too easy and the daemon has a trick up its sleeve.

 ![screenshot](https://cldup.com/zUvk-2MI2j.jpg)